pallabee/Anomaly-Detection/README.md

 ## Tasks
 - Feature extraction of sensor data using Hanning Window and Fast Fourier Transform.
-- Handle unbalanced data using upsampling.
+- Handle unbalanced data using oversampling the minority class.
 - Machine learning modelling using a binary classifier.